Sriram616/Artificial-Intelligence/README.md

 ## Goals and Motivation

-The primary goal of this repository is to document my learning journey in AI, ML, and DL by working on diverse and challenging projects.
+The primary goal of this repository is to document my learning journey in AI by working on diverse and challenging projects.
 Through these projects, I aim to:
 - Develop a deeper understanding of various algorithms and techniques.
 - Gain hands-on experience in implementing and tuning models.
 - Explore different applications of AI and ML in practical scenarios.